Big Pigeon in Southwest Iowa

 • England - Great Britain

-• The major countries in the British Commonwealth of independent nations were Canada, South Africa, Australia and New Zealand.
+• The major countries in the British Commonwealth of independent nations were the dominions of Canada, South Africa, Australia and New Zealand.

 • The Philippine Islands were a US commonwealth, scheduled for independence in 1946.

-• Throughout my WWII-Japan and WWII-Germany modules, I use maps to support my text.
+• Throughout my WWII Japan and WWII Germany modules, I use maps to support my text.
 You can usually enlarge a map or photo by clicking on it.
+However, even when enlarged most maps are difficult to read.
+I endeavor to find scalable maps, recognized by being able to focus on a particular area of the map.

 Proudly powered by Weebly